craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Factions/Golden Claws.md

 - [[]] ; Mine Baron / Metal Control
 - [[]] ; Wyvern Keeper / Wyvern Control
 - [[]] ; District Manager / Wealth Control

+### The Black Hand Killteams
+In the bowels of the Golden City, there are many rough and tough young and unmissed children who have been indocr
+### The Golden Claw Guard
 ## Culture
 #### Heritage
 #### Language